South West Rail Resilience Programme

 How did we get here?

-In November 2018, a 9-month plan of work began to repair the breakwaters at Dawlish as they were not providing the required level of protection this section of rail line requires and in summer 2019 we began work to replace the existing sea wall on Marine Parade, Dawlish.
+In November 2018, a project began to repair the breakwaters at Dawlish, as they were not providing the required level of protection for the railway.
+And in summer 2019 we began work to replace the existing sea wall on Marine Parade, Dawlish.

 Dawlish: five years since the storm that collapsed the railway

-The route runs through the Exe estuary alongside open coastline between Dawlish and Teignmouth, and the Teign estuary.
+The railway runs through the Exe estuary alongside open coastline between Dawlish and Teignmouth, and the Teign estuary.
 It was originally selected as it was the only area that offered a level foundation for trains to travel along.
-However, since its construction the route has been constrained and impacted by its environment.
+But since its construction the route has been constrained and impacted by its environment.

 Long-term resilience

-The Government subsequently tasked us with conducting a study into the long-term resilience of the railway line to the South West peninsula.
+The Government asked Network Rail to conduct a study into the long-term resilience of the railway line to the South West.

 Network Rail commissioned the engineering company CH2M Hill (now a part of Jacobs) to conduct a study into the future options for the route between Exeter and Newton Abbot.
 The full study documents are below.